influxdata/docs-v2/content/influxdb/clustered/reference/release-notes/clustered.md

 An authentication component, previously known as `authz`, has been consolidated into the `token-management` service.

-There is now a temporary `Job` in place, `delete-authz-schema`, that automatically removes the `authz` schema from the configured PostgreSQL database.
+Now there is a temporary `Job` in place, `delete-authz-schema`, that automatically removes the `authz` schema from the configured PostgreSQL database.

 ### Changes